aksp42/Power-BI-Global-Inflation-Trends/README.md

 📊 Global Inflation Risk Analysis Dashboard

-Project Overview
+🧠 Project Overview

-This project is a comprehensive Data Analysis solution developed in Microsoft Power BI to analyze global inflation rates from 1980 to 2024.
-The primary goal is to transform complex, wide-format macroeconomic data into an actionable, multi-page dashboard that provides strategic insights into volatility, geographic risk concentration, and the verifiable performance of a key risk mitigation mechanism.
+This project is a comprehensive Data Analysis solution developed in Microsoft Power BI to analyze global inflation rates (1980–2024).
+The primary goal is to transform complex, wide-format macroeconomic data into an actionable, multi-page dashboard that delivers strategic insights into volatility, geographic risk concentration, and the verified performance of a key risk mitigation mechanism.

-The Problem
+❗ The Problem

-Global inflation data is often unstructured and highly volatile, making it difficult for stakeholders to accurately gauge financial risk and the effectiveness of risk-hedging policies.
-This project addresses the lack of a unified, quantifiable system to measure policy efficacy and residual risk concentration.
+Global inflation data is often unstructured and highly volatile, making it difficult for stakeholders to gauge financial risk or measure the effectiveness of hedging policies.
+This project addresses the lack of a unified, quantifiable system to assess policy efficacy and residual risk concentration.

 🚀 Solution: Key Metrics & Dashboard Structure

-The solution is an interactive, four-page Power BI dashboard centered around measuring two critical KPIs: Adjustment Effectiveness and Residual Risk Disparity.
+The solution is an interactive four-page Power BI dashboard focused on two core KPIs:

+Adjustment Effectiveness (%)

+Residual Risk Disparity (%)

-Dashboard Pages
+📑 Dashboard Pages

-Strategic Summary: High-level trends and overall mechanism performance.
+Strategic Summary – High-level trends and overall mechanism performance.

-Operational Risk Hotspots: Geographic and seasonal volatility analysis.
+Operational Risk Hotspots – Geographic and seasonal volatility analysis.

-Mechanism Effectiveness: Detailed comparison of Raw Rate versus Adjusted Rate for KPI validation.
+Mechanism Effectiveness – Comparison of Raw Rate vs Adjusted Rate for KPI validation.

-Deep Dive Analysis: Focus on extreme outliers and risk category disparity.
+Deep Dive Analysis – Exploration of outliers and disparity across risk categories.

 🎯 Key Findings & Project Success
-The analysis across the four dashboard pages led to three major, data-backed conclusions:

-Finding Category

-Key Insight

-Data Point
+Finding Category	Key Insight	Data Point

-Policy Success Rate

-The implemented risk mitigation mechanism successfully reduced maximum inflation exposure.

-Adjustment Effectiveness: 90.00%

-Residual Risk

-An alarming disparity exists between the highest and lowest risk categories, emphasizing the extreme impact of outliers.

-Residual Risk Disparity: 33,203.18%

-Top Hotspot

-Risk is highly concentrated, with one country contributing more than half of the total rate in the analyzed subset.

-Armenia contributed 51.63% of the analyzed inflation sum.
+Policy Success Rate	The implemented mechanism reduced maximum inflation exposure.
+Adjustment Effectiveness: 90.00% Residual Risk	Large disparity between highest and lowest risk categories.
+Residual Risk Disparity: 33,203.18% Top Hotspot	Risk is highly concentrated, with one country contributing more than half of the total rate.
+Armenia contributed 51.63% of analyzed inflation sum.

-Temporal Risk

-Volatility follows a predictable annual pattern, indicating a specific high-risk window for proactive measures.

-Volatility consistently peaks in October.
+Temporal Risk	Volatility follows a predictable pattern with a high-risk window.
+Volatility peaks in October.
 🛠️ Technical Stack & Methodology
-Component

-Tool/Language

-Purpose
+Component	Tool / Language	Purpose

-Data Visualization
+Data Visualization	Microsoft Power BI	Dashboard creation and reporting Data Transformation	Power Query (M-Language)	Cleaning, unpivoting, and modeling Business Logic / KPIs	DAX (Data Analysis Expressions)	Calculation of metrics and KPIs Data Source	global_inflation_data.csv	Raw time-series dataset (1980–2024) 📁 Repository Structure
+├── global_inflation_data.csv           # Raw dataset

-Microsoft Power BI
+├── Global_Inflation_Risk_Analysis.pbix # Power BI dashboard file

-Dashboard creation, reporting, and interaction.

-Data Transformation

-Power Query (M-Language)

-Data cleaning, unpivoting of time-series data, and initial modeling.

-Business Logic/KPIs

-DAX (Data Analysis Expressions)

-Calculation of core metrics such as Adjusted Rate, Risk Category, Adjustment Effectiveness (%), and Risk Disparity (%).

-Data Source

-global_inflation_data.csv

-Raw time-series data for multiple countries (1980–2024).

-📁 Repository Structure
-global_inflation_data.csv: The raw dataset used for analysis.

-Global_Inflation_Risk_Analysis.pbix: The complete, interactive Power BI report file.

-Final_Project_Report.md: The official project documentation.

-Screenshots/: Folder containing dashboard page visuals for demonstration.
+├── Final_Project_Report.md             # Official documentation
+└── Screenshots/                        # Dashboard visuals

-🚀 Future Scope
+🔮 Future Scope

-To enhance the project's predictive power and decision-making capabilities:
+To enhance the project’s predictive and analytical capabilities:

-ML Integration: Implement Machine Learning models (e.g., ARIMA or Prophet) for 12−24 month inflation forecasting.
+ML Integration: Add models like ARIMA or Prophet for 12–24 month forecasting.

-External Variables: Integrate data on Commodity Prices and Interest Rates to determine correlation with inflation spikes.
+External Variables: Include commodity prices and interest rates to assess correlation.

-Advanced Navigation: Implement dynamic drill-through functionality for deeper, country-specific analysis.
+Advanced Navigation: Enable dynamic drill-through for country-specific risk exploration.

-💻 Usage
+💻 Usage Instructions
-To view and interact with the full analysis:

 Download the repository content.

-Ensure you have Microsoft Power BI Desktop installed.
+Install Microsoft Power BI Desktop.

 Open the Global_Inflation_Risk_Analysis.pbix file.

-Interact with the slicers and filters to explore data by country, year, and risk category.
+Use slicers and filters to interact with the data by country, year, and risk category.

+⭐ If you find this project insightful, feel free to star the repository and explore the dashboard visuals!